List of To Kill a Mockingbird characters: Little Chuck Little

 Little Chuck Little is a student in Scout's first-grade class who has the mindset of an adult.
 His real name is Charles.
 He is depicted as chiefly antagonistic of Burris Ewell.
-He is presented in the novel when Miss Caroline is frightened by Burris' lice.
+He appears in the novel when Miss Caroline is frightened by Burris' lice.
 He warned Miss Caroline that if Burris wasn't released from class, he might try something that would put their classmates at risk.
 When Burris starts advancing on Little Chuck after his warning/veiled insult, Little Chuck's hand moved to his pocket (implying that he was going to pull out a knife) while saying, "Watch your step, Burris.
 I'd soon's kill you as look at you.
 Now go home."
 Scared by Little Chuck's bravery and his implied knife, Burris retreats.
 We see through the narrative view of Scout, his gentlemanly attitude, and how it calms Miss Caroline down.
-Little Chuck maybe even more intelligent than originally meets the eye, as he easily could have been bluffing about the aforementioned implied knife to scare Burris into retreating.
+Little Chuck could be even more intelligent than originally meets the eye, as he easily could have been bluffing about the aforementioned implied knife to scare Burris into retreating.